ThatOpen/engine_docs/docs/migration.md

 The API hasn't changed for any of the components existing features, so all existing apps should be working with the newest version of the library.
 If you have any issues, let us know! 👍🏻

 ## 📕 components-front

 ### 🟰 All existing features

-The API hasn't changed for any of the Fragments existing features, so all existing apps should be working with the newest version of the library.
+The API hasn't changed for any of the components front existing features, so all existing apps should be working with the newest version of the library.
 If you have any issues, let us know! 👍🏻

-### 🟰 CivilNavigators

-The API hasn't changed at all, but the internal structure of Fragments has changed a bit to support parametric geometry / modelling.
-You just need to regenerate your .frag files (e.g. using the IfcImporter) and everything should be working without touching anything else.
-If you have any issues, let us know! 👍🏻

-### 🟰 PostproductionRenderer

-The API hasn't changed at all, but if you want to use the latest outline style (Revit Shader), you need to regenerate your .frag files (e.g. using the IfcImporter).
-Everything else should be working as before.
-If you have any issues, let us know! 👍🏻

 ## 📔 ui

 ### 🟰 All existing features

-The API hasn't changed for any of the Fragments existing features, so all existing apps should be working with the newest version of the library.
+The API hasn't changed for any of the ui existing features, so all existing apps should be working with the newest version of the library.
 If you have any issues, let us know! 👍🏻

 ## 📓 ui-obc

 ### 🟰 All existing features

-The API hasn't changed for any of the Fragments existing features, so all existing apps should be working with the newest version of the library.
+The API hasn't changed for any of the ui obc existing features, so all existing apps should be working with the newest version of the library.
 If you have any issues, let us know! 👍🏻